 Operational Risk - Operational risk is the risk of loss, whether direct or indirect, to which the Company is exposed due to inadequate or failed internal processes or systems, human error or misconduct, or external events.
 Operational risk includes legal and regulatory risk, business process and change risk, fiduciary or disclosure breaches, technology failure, cybersecurity, financial crime, and environmental risk, but excludes strategic and reputational risk.
 Operational risk, in some form exists in each of the Company's business and support activities, and can result in financial loss, regulatory sanctions and damage to the Company's reputation.
-There was no operational risk that had a material impact on the Company's Consolidated Statement of Financial Condition.
+The company has developed policies, processes, and assessment methodologies to ensure that operational risk is appropriately identified.
+There was no operational risk that had a material impact on the Company's Consolidated Financial Statements.